apache/mesos/docs/monitoring.md

 #### Messages

-The following metrics provide information about messages between the slaves and the master it is registered with.
+The following metrics provide information about messages between the agents and the master it is registered with.

 <table class="table table-striped">